hangrybear666/08-devops-bootcamp__jenkins/README.md

     Add your new admin credentials to `.env` file or store in another secure location to not lose access to jenkins.

-1. Run a declarative Jenkins Pipeline with embedded groovy script to build and push your java application to Docker Hub with Maven
+1. Run a declarative Jenkins Pipeline (and a multibranch pipeline) with embedded groovy script to build and push your java application to Docker Hub with Maven

     a.
 Change the default value of `DOCKER_HUB_REPO_URL`  in your `Jenkinsfile` file to your own and push the changes.or simply provide it as user input when building the pipeline with parameters.